 If any eyewitnesses are at the scene, make sure you speak with them to get their contact information and a brief account of what they saw.
 This can be valuable evidence should you choose to file an Ohio trucking accident lawsuit.

 It is common for people to apologize after an accident – even if they did not play a role in causing it.
 Under no circumstances – whether you believe you may have contributed to the accident or not – should you admit any wrongdoing.
 Don’t give any more than your contact information to the other drivers, and do not attempt to speak to the other party’s insurance company.

-It is also best to refrain from discussing the details of your accident with family members, friends, and co-workers – anyone aside from your Ohio truck accident lawyer.
+It is also best to refrain from discussing the details of your accident with family members, friends, and co-workers – anyone aside from your Akron truck accident lawyer.
 It is also recommended to stay off social media until your claim or lawsuit is resolved.

 Document as Much as Possible

 If you can, take photos and video of the accident scene, the vehicles involved, where each is located, and any hazardous conditions present.
 Be sure to document the traffic and weather conditions as well.
 This evidence will help determine the fault in a truck accident claim.

 Write down any statements made by those involved in the crash as well as any bystanders, and detail what you remember about the crash, what led up to it, and what took place after the collision.